surifirstpin/biplus_documentation/docs/README.md

 ## Self-Serve

-Anyone can use Acubi to analyze, search, visualize, interact intuitively and get entrusted with the right insights.
+This user friendly Bi tool will enable you to analyze, search, visualize, interact intuitively and get entrusted with the right insights.

 # Dialects Supported